susantabiswas/TriggerWordAssistant/README.md

 # Trigger Word Assistant
-An voice based assistant application which executes the assigned command on detecting the **trigger word** from the user voice.
+A voice based assistant application which executes the assigned command on detecting the **trigger word** from the user voice.
+A trigger word is a word to which the model gets triggered once it detects it.
+Like for example **"Hey Cortana"** or **"Ok Google"**.
 Here the trigger word used is **"activate"**.

 The user needs to speak through the microphone , then the audio data is processed and fed to the model.
 The model after detecting the trigger word does the action specified in the code, like I coded it to open Chrome everytime it detects that the user has spoken **activate**.

 The Model used for detecting trigger word uses a **deep Recurrent Neural Network** with **Gated Recurrent Units (GRU)**.
 The model is build using Keras.